EmpowerPlastic/empowerchain/docs/testnet/tasks-and-rewards.md

 All security issues are rewarded only if you are the first to report them.
 If they are reported elsewhere, or by someone else first, you will not be rewarded (depending on the situation, we'll look at this on a case-by-case basis).

+Make sure to check and report first (unless critical, see note below) at: https://github.com/EmpowerPlastic/empowerchain/issues

 **IMPORTANT!** If you discover a security issue in an upstream library that is used by EmpowerChain, please report it in private.